Why do you want to transfer mini-DV tapes to computer? You want to convert the analog format of the video content into a digital format like MP4.

 Take for instance the Sony DHR-1000 mini- DV VCR Player Recorder deck.
 It cost a whooping $4200 when it was released.

-A mini-DV deck or tape player looks very much like a VHS tape player, only that you can play inly mini-DV tapes on it.
+A mini-DV deck or tape player looks very much like a VHS tape player.
+While you may play VHS-C tapes (with an adapter) with a VHS VCR, you can only play mini-DV tapes with a mini-DV deck.

 If you’ve used a VCR player, you would know how convenient it is to pop in a tape or eject it from the VCR.